calvinchai/opticstream/docs/design.md

 ### 10.3 Why Batches Are Used

 Batch processing is used specifically because MATLAB processing is more efficient when processing multiple tiles together:

-* **MATLAB Startup Overhead**: Starting MATLAB for each individual tile is inefficient.
-Processing multiple tiles in a single MATLAB session reduces overhead.
+* Reduces MATLAB startup overhead by processing many tiles per session
-* **Parallization**: MATLAB can process multiple tiles more efficiently when given as a batch, enabling better use of MATLAB's parallel operations.
+* Enables better use of MATLAB's parallel operations
-* **Resource Efficiency**: Batching reduces the number of MATLAB processes and improves resource utilization.
+* Reduces the number of MATLAB processes and improves resource utilization

-### 10.4 Batch Organization
+### 10.4 Batch Organization and State Tracking

-Tiles are organized into batches based on their position in the acquisition grid:
+Tiles are organized into batches based on their position in the acquisition
+grid:
-* Each column (grid_size_x) becomes a batch
+* Each column (`grid_size_x`) becomes a batch
-* Each batch contains grid_size_y tiles (rows)
+* Each batch contains `grid_size_y` tiles (rows)
 * Batches are processed in parallel for efficiency
-* Once MATLAB processing completes, the system operates on individual tiles again

-### 10.5 Batch State Tracking

 Batch completion is tracked using flag files stored in the `state/` directory.
 See Section 7.1 for comprehensive details on flag file structure, lifecycle, and benefits.
 The batch-level flag files (`batch-{batch_id}.started`, `.archived`, `.processed`, `.uploaded`) enable progress tracking, idempotency, and crash recovery for MATLAB batch processing.

-### 10.6 Post-MATLAB Processing
+### 10.5 Post-MATLAB Processing

-Once MATLAB batch processing completes, the system operates on individual tiles again:
-* Stitching uses individual tile files
-* QC validation operates on individual tiles
-* Coordinate determination uses individual tile enface images
-* The batch grouping is only relevant during MATLAB processing

-Batch processing exists as an implementation optimization for MATLAB efficiency, not as a data hierarchy level.

-#### Why Batches Are Used

-* **MATLAB Startup Overhead**: Starting MATLAB for each individual tile is inefficient.
-Processing multiple tiles in a single MATLAB session reduces overhead.
-* **Parallization**: MATLAB can process multiple tiles more efficiently when given as a batch, enabling better use of MATLAB's parallel operations.
-* **Resource Efficiency**: Batching reduces the number of MATLAB processes and improves resource utilization.

-#### Batch Organization

-* **grid_size_x**: Number of batches (columns) per mosaic
-* **grid_size_y**: Number of tiles per batch (rows)
-* Tiles are organized into batches based on their position in the acquisition grid
-* Normal and tilted illuminations share the same `grid_size_y` (rows)

-Once MATLAB processing completes, the system operates on individual tiles again for downstream processing (stitching, QC, etc.).
+Once MATLAB batch processing completes, the system operates on individual tiles again for downstream processing (stitching, QC, coordinate determination).
+The batch grouping is only relevant during MATLAB processing and exists purely as an implementation optimization; tiles remain the atomic data unit in the hierarchy.

-#### Future Considerations

-When MATLAB steps are migrated to Python-native implementations:
-* Batch processing may no longer be necessary (Python can process tiles individually more efficiently)
-* Data hierarchy remains Tile → Mosaic (no change to fundamental structure)
-* Processing efficiency may improve (no MATLAB startup overhead)
 ---

 ## 11. Upload Strategy